Metaform/edc-protocols/specifications/negotiation/contract.negotiation.protocol.md

 #### Description

-The _AbandonMessage_ is sent by a consumer or provider indicating an error has occurred.
+The _NegotiationErrorMessage_ is sent by a consumer or provider indicating an error has occurred.

 ## Checksum Calculations